|

 uninstall possible.
 Take notice that the uninstall utilities do not know the correct version numbers

-of the MD5Maker and the MD5Verifier present on your system, so just ignore the
+of MD5Make2 and MD5Verify2 present on your system, so just ignore the

 version numbers displayed in the messages!